sn0rp/finense/README.md

         - [ ] `/:domain/:asset` provide only (all) data for a specific asset
         - [X] `/:domain/:asset/address` provide only address for a specific asset
         - [X] `/:domain/:asset/amount` provide only amount owned for a specific asset
-        - [ ] `/:domain/:asset/usd` provide only usd value of amount owned for a specific asset
+        - [ ] `/:domain/:asset/fiat` provide only value in local currency of amount owned for a specific asset
         - [ ] `/:domain/net` provide only net worth
 - [ ] Testing
     - [ ] Affirm implementation of all necessary error handling